By the dLife Editors

 The second category is shorter-acting insulins.
 These are used to help control blood sugar spikes after eating, and also to “correct” an unusually high blood sugar reading.
 Depending on the type, they start to work within fifteen to thirty minutes, and last for three to six hours.
 Many people with type 2 diabetes do well with just a long-acting insulin combined with oral medicines, while others will need to add a mealtime dose of shorter-acting insulin to control after-meal blood sugar spikes.

 The third category is made up of combinations of long- and shorter-acting insulin.
 These insulin mixtures are usually given twice daily.

-The new shorter-acting insulins—Humalog, Novolog, Apidra, and Afrezza (inhaled insulin)—are sometimes called “rapid-acting” because they usually begin to work within about 15 minutes, and can be taken at the beginning of a meal.
-The older forms of shorter-acting insulin—Humulin R and Novolin R—are more difficult to use, as they must be taken 30 minutes before the start of a meal.
+The new shorter-acting insulins—Humalog, Novolog, Apidra, and Afrezza (inhaled insulin)—are sometimes called “rapid-acting,” because they usually begin to work within about fifteen minutes, and can be taken at the beginning of a meal.
+The older forms of shorter-acting insulin—Humulin R and Novolin R—are more difficult to use, as they must be taken thirty minutes before the start of a meal.

 How to Take Insulin

 Insulin can be injected manually, or can be infused into the body with the help of a small electronic infusion device called an insulin pump.
 The rapid-acting insulin Afrezza is inhaled.

 Many people who take insulin to manage their diabetes inject the insulin with a needle and syringe that delivers insulin just under the skin.
 Several other devices for taking insulin are available, and new approaches are under development.